Skip to content

 if not skip_headers:

-for col, align in zip(columns_headers, columns_alignment):
+for col, align in zip(columns_headers, columns_alignment, strict=True):

 html = html.replace(f'<th>{col}', f'<th style="text-align: {align};">{col}')